BitMavrick/Groovy/README.md

 ### Compatibility:
 * Android Version 7.0 (Nougat) or higher

 Note: To get the updated code, Please follow the version number in the branch.
+To run a test, Please select the STABLE branches, others are not perfectly coded